 Karen spent the next two decades studying and teaching close to 50 different health and healing modalities from massage to Qi gong and BodyTalk, a consciousness-based healing system.
 She ran a successful BodyTalk center in Manhattan and traveled the world to offer highly sought-after workshops and seminars.

-In 2011, after settling in the San Francisco Bay Area, Karen started dabbling in the creative process of making music again while beginning to experiment with the effects of different frequencies on the music making process.
-Without any promotional effort, she posted her music video “You’re My Home” from her album, the Vibration Project, which was awarded Most Positive Video of 2012 in the Posi Music Awards.
+In 2011, after settling in the San Francisco Bay Area, Karen started dabbling in the creative process of making music again while beginning to experiment with the effects of different frequencies on the music making process, which resulted in the completion of her album Vibration Project, then later, In My Room.

 Special Tuning A = 432 Hz